jonchr/EatDaBurger/README.md

 ### Development

 This application was developed as part of the GW Coding Bootcamp and was completed at the end of the seventh week.
 It is a full-stack application organized with proper MVC design.
 The front-end uses Express-Handlebars as well as Bootstrap and its jQuery.
-The back-end uses Express, Body-Parser, MethodOverride, a custom ORM to connect to the MySQL database.
+The back-end uses Express, Body-Parser, MethodOverride, and a custom ORM to connect to the MySQL database.

 ### Organization